Skip to content

 What Is an Ameren CDB?

 An Ameren-Certified Dock Builder (CDB) is a contractor on Ameren Missouri's official roster of approved boat dock builders for Lake of the Ozarks.
-CDB status is the regulatory gate for new dock construction, dock modifications, slip additions, refoaming, and most roof additions at the Lake.
+CDB status is the regulatory gate for new dock construction at Lake of the Ozarks, dock modifications, slip additions, refoaming, and most roof additions at the Lake.
 Without a CDB-submitted permit application, Ameren won't issue the permit, which means the work can't legally proceed.

 To earn and hold CDB status, a builder demonstrates dock construction capability, carries appropriate liability insurance, accepts Ameren's shoreline rules and inspection process, and stays in active good standing with the permit office.
-CDB numbers are issued in order of certification.
-A CDB-7 has been on the roster since the program's early years; a CDB-150 is a newer addition.
+CDB numbers are issued in order of certification, and nearly 200 have been issued over the program's history.
+A CDB-7 has been on the roster since the program's early years; a CDB-190 is a newer addition.
+Not every number issued remains active, which is why the current roster is shorter than the highest CDB number.

 The CDB program exists because Ameren operates Lake of the Ozarks under a Federal Energy Regulatory Commission license.
 Ameren is responsible for shoreline integrity, navigation safety, and environmental compliance across the Lake's 1,150 miles.
 The CDB program is how Ameren ensures only qualified builders work on dock structures that touch the shoreline.